abdelrauof97/my-new-website/_posts/2020-04-19-adding-covid-19-banner-RealGeeks-website.md

 {% endhighlight %}

+<h2>Add the virtual services page</h2>
-Create a new blank page with the slug of 'virtual-services' and paste the following code to it (feel free to change the wording to what you like):
+<p>Create a new blank page with the slug of 'virtual-services' and paste the following code to it (feel free to change the wording to what you like):</p>

 {% highlight html %}
 <div style="margin-top: 100px; margin-bottom: 100px;">